Section: Library Resources

 Libraries are a traditional forum for the open exchange of information.
 Providing access to information available on the Internet does not constitute endorsement of the content by the Library.
 Ames Public Library expressly disclaims any liability or responsibility arising from use of the Internet or information obtained through the Internet.

 The Library retains some information about checkout of Library devices and use of Library computers, but does not retain browser history or personal information.
 The Library will not reveal the information sources or services individual users access unless required by law or court order.

 In its Statement on Library Use of Filtering Software, the American Library Association’s Intellectual Freedom Committee has stated “The use of Internet filters to block constitutionally protected speech, including content on social networking and gaming sites, compromises First Amendment freedoms and the core values of librarianship” Ames Public Library will not impose blocking or filtering software to limit access to Internet sites.
 However, patrons may choose to use filtered search engines.

 Iowa law places no prohibition on the use of appropriate material for educational purposes in any public library.
 It does, however, place limitations on those who knowingly disseminate or exhibit obscene material so that it can be observed by a minor.
 Library staff members may request that individuals cease to view or listen to works that threaten the safe and comfortable environment of the library or interfere with the conduct of library business, in accordance with Ames Public Library’s Conduct in the Library Policy.

-Customers are urged to respect the sensibilities of others when accessing images that may reasonably be offensive to someone else.
+Customers are urged to respect others when accessing images that may reasonably be offensive to someone else.
 Privacy while using the Internet in the library cannot be guaranteed.
 There exists a possibility of inadvertent viewing by others.